sammy099999/LEARN/readme.txt

-This is new github user Gautam Gupta
+This is new github user Gautam Gupta.
+This is new changes that I made.